-As a budding designer, there are many different ways to explore your creativity, experiment with new ideas and develop your skills.
+As a budding designer, there are many different ways to explore your creativity, experiment with new ideas and develop your UI design skills.

 In fact, when mastering the art of design, the journey is just as important as the finished product.
 It’s all about thinking like a designer and truly understanding the processes behind every user experience.

 And let’s not forget: design is fun!
 You don’t always have to be haring to meet a deadline or fulfilling a strict brief.
 Designing for the sheer joy of it can be just as beneficial as working on a real project.

 To get you exploring different avenues and pushing your creative boundaries, here are five design challenges to tackle at your leisure.

 1. Design your own typography